sicedia/spiderhub/data/Dialogues EU-LAC_Informal Meeting of Heads of State or Government.md

-# Informal Meeting of European Council Leaders in Prague: Key Discussions on Ukraine, Energy, and Economic Challenges (7 October 2022)
+# Informal Meeting of the European Council and European Political Community Summit, Prague, 6-7 October 2022

 **Date**: 2022-10-07